databricks/lilac/docs/datasets/dataset_configure.md

 ### Preferred embedding

-You can choose which embedding to use as the default for the dataset viewer.
+You can choose which embedding to use as the default for the current dataset across all users.
 This embedding will be used to perform semantic and concept search.

 ## From Python